JSQLParser/JSqlParser/README.md

 * after control statements (if, while, for) a whitespace is expected
 * the opening brace should be in the same line as the control statement

+### Formatter

+The [formatter-maven-plugin](https://github.com/revelc/formatter-maven-plugin) is configured to fail the build if unformatted.
+Run `mvn formatter:format` to format the sources, `mvn formatter:validate` will check formating.

 ## Maven Repository

 JSQLParser is deployed at sonatypes open source maven repository.